The Resolution Property via Azumaya Algebras: Introduction

-This brings us to a result that relates these two seemingly disparate notions: a qcqs algebraic stack satisfies the resolution property if and only if it admits a very special quotient stack presentation.
+Theorem \ref{TotaroGross} relates these two seemingly disparate notions: a qcqs algebraic stack with affine stabilizers at closed points satisfies the resolution property if and only if it admits a quotient stack presentation of the form $[W/\mathbf{GL}_n]$ where $W$ is a quasi-affine scheme.
+Another relationship between these two notions is the following:

-\begin{thm} Let $X$ be a qcqs algebraic stack with affine inertia.
-Then $X$ satisfies the resolution property if and only if $X=[W/GL_n]$ where $W$ is a quasiaffine scheme. \end{thm}